Skip to content

 dp_assign

-the "lhs := rhs" assignment (dp_assign) is like the "=" assignment but there is no check for overflow.
-If the rhs has more bits than the lhs, the upper bits will be dropped.
+The "lhs := rhs" assignment is like the store assignment but there is no check for overflow: if the rhs has more bits than the lhs, the upper bits are dropped.

 delay_assign